Are you failing in rapport due to false humility? You might wonder what does humility have to do with public speaking?

-The problem could very possibly be a mistaken kind of humility.
+The problem, this kind of humility could very possibly be a mistaken kind of humility.

-This would be wanting to appear as though you had a modest estimation of your abilities.
+This would be wanting to appear as though you had a modest estimation of your abilities which would seem to be a good thing.
 Regardless of the motivation, by expressing humility this way you can sabotage your speech.

 Humility is not a matter of what you want to look like.
 It is what you are within yourself.

 At least once a month I hear a speaker some how indicate they are running out of time for their presentation.
 One recently even announced he would have to exclude part of the material because he was late.